 Flashbacks and the Fear of Relapse

-When you have recovered from a mental illness or co-morbid conditions, the memories of when you were ill follow you.
+When you have recovered from a mental illness or co-morbid conditions, the memories of when you were ill will follow you.
 You cannot escape your past, but you can learn to accept it and separate it from yourself.

 I spent many years thinking about what had happened when I was sick.
 I was tortured by the images, tactile in nature, and triggered by little things like the places I frequented when I was ill, the things that I did because I was ill.
 In order to move on, to become well, we must tackle the flashbacks that define the experience of when you were unwell.